 Check what you must do to travel abroad and return to England, Scotland, Wales or Northern Ireland.

 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.

 If you’re planning travel to The Gambia, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 You should avoid large gatherings and protests in public areas, monitor local media for up-to-date information and follow the advice of local authorities.
 See Political situation

-There are a number of checkpoints operating in and around the capital.
+There are a number of checkpoints operating in and around the capital Banjul.
 Expect your vehicle to be searched if you’re stopped by security forces.

 Terrorist attacks in The Gambia can’t be ruled out.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.
 See Terrorism

 The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder and treason.
-See Local laws and Customs
+In February 2018, President Barrow announced a moratorium on the death penalty.
+See Local laws and customs

 Take care when swimming in the sea.
 Tides, waves and under currents can all be very strong.